Limitation of Characterizing Implicit Regularization by Data-independent Functions: Acknowledgement

-This work is sponsored by the National Key R\&D Program of China Grant No. 2019YFA0709503 (Z. X.), the Shanghai Sailing Program, the Natural Science Foundation of Shanghai Grant No. 20ZR1429000 (Z. X.), the National Natural Science Foundation of China Grant No. 62002221 (Z. X.), the National Natural Science Foundation of China Grant No. 12101401 (T. L.), the National Natural Science Foundation of China Grant No. 12101402 (Y. Z.), Shanghai Municipal of Science and Technology Project Grant No. 20JC1419500 (Y.Z.), Shanghai Municipal of Science and Technology Major Project No. 2021SHZDZX0102, and the HPC of School of Mathematical Sciences and the Student Innovation Center at Shanghai Jiao Tong University.
+This work is sponsored by the National Key R\&D Program of China Grant No. 2022YFA1008200 (Z. X., T. L., Y. Z.), the National Natural Science Foundation of China Grant No. 12101402 (Y. Z.), No. 62002221 (Z. X.), No. 12101401 (T. L.), the Lingang Laboratory Grant No.LG-QS-202202-08 (Y. Z.), Shanghai Municipal of Science and Technology Project Grant No. 20JC1419500 (Y. Z.), Shanghai Municipal Science and Technology Key Project No. 22JC1401500 (T. L.), Shanghai Municipal of Science and Technology Major Project No. 2021SHZDZX0102.